SGShuman/run-uncertainty/README.md

 **Mile times for each mile and the average pace.
 The error bars indicate the uncertainty**

 Its interesting that the uncertainties are relatively larger in mile 1.
 My guess is that this has to do with the auto-pause feature on the apps.
-The first mile has about 5 times the number of stop lights when compared with the other miles.
+The first mile has about 5 times the number of stop lights when compared with the other miles so we were stopping frequently.
+Also, on the city streets there is a lot more interference from pedestrians potentially causing momentary pace disruptions.
 However mile 2 still has stoplights and our times came out the same.

-These uncertainties are also generous calculations, it is likely that the times are much closer to the measured values, but as a statistician, that wasn't good enough for me!
+After mile 2, there are only a few lights in miles 3 and 8-10 (when we get to ocean beach.)

 BTW, [this projects](http://www.runnersworld.co.uk/general/rws-race-time-predictor/1681.html) my half marathon at somewhere between 1:47:13 and 1:47:50 so my Strava uncertainty certainly won't be the deciding factor in whether or not I hit my goal of 1:45.